vectorbite/VectorBiteDataPlatform/static/docs/vectraits/vectraits_field_definitions/locationdate.md

 ## Description

-Location date in **DD/MM/YYYY**.
+Date when organisms were collected from location in **DD/MM/YYYY**.

 If full date is not defined, use the earliest date it could be, and specify the locationdateprecision as specified [here](../locationdateprecision)
 ## Example
 *01/01/1953*